Caring for the whole child — so a hurting kid can truly thrive.

 Four parts of one life

 Picture a kite.
 Four corners, held together by one frame, lifted by the wind.
 Pull out a corner and the whole thing falls.
 A child is like that.
 Grow only one part, and the gains slip away.
+Grow all four together, and a child rises.

 A safe, healthy body